eadortsu/feedback-app/README.md

 - **Backend:**
   - RESTful API for managing feedback submissions
-  - Endpoints for creating, reading, updating, and deleting feedback
+  - Endpoints for creating and reading, feedback
   - Pagination, filtering, and sorting options for querying feedback data
   - MongoDB database for storing feedback submissions